How To | Meats

 to prepare and cook according to your favorite recipe!

-Check out the quick video below to see full process.
+Check out the quick video below to see full process for how to spatchcock a chicken.

 Products linked from our website are items we use in our house every. single. day.
 We recommend them because they provide value and contribute to our Paleo Charmed Life.
 If you click through our links and make a purchase, we earn a little cash, which helps us keep bringing new information to you online.